-The executive summary shall contain the following information: identification of the proponent; a brief project description; alternatives to the undertaking; predicted biophysical and socioeconomic environmental effects (including cumulative effects associated with the undertaking, and other existing and reasonably expected future undertakings in the vicinity of the undertaking site); mitigative measures; residual effects; follow-up and monitoring programs; public consultation; an outline of component studies; and a summary of the fundamental conclusions of the EIS.
+The executive summary shall be provided as a separate, stand-alone document including key maps illustrating the project location and key project components containing the following information: identification of the proponent; a brief project description; alternatives to the undertaking; predicted biophysical and socio-economic environmental effects (including cumulative effects associated with the undertaking, and other existing and reasonably expected future undertakings in the vicinity of the undertaking site); mitigative measures; residual effects; follow-up and monitoring programs; public consultation; an outline of component studies; and a summary of the fundamental conclusions of the EIS.
 The Table of Concordance may be included in the executive summary.